Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Discussion

 On the other hand, the majority of cosmological simulations make simple sub-grid assumptions for star-formation driven wind velocities based on scaling relations for normal star-forming galaxies, leading to slower star-formation driven outflows than observed in compact starburst galaxies \citep[e.g.][]{Dave2019,Nelson2019}.
 For these simulations, AGN jets are used to drive the fastest outflows and enrich the distant CGM with metals \citep[e.g.][]{Yang2024}.
+Detailed merger simulations suggest that AGN driven jets triggered by gas rich mergers may drive material far out into the CGM around galaxies, potentially detectable as fast outflows \citep[e.g.][]{Talbot2024}.
+Number and energy density considerations also point to radio jets linking galaxy mergers to rapid quenching and the build up of massive queiscent galaxies throughout cosmic history \citep[e.g.][]{Heckman2024}.
 While a link between post-starburst galaxies and weak AGN is well established \citep[e.g.][]{Yan2006,Wild2007,Wild2010,Yesuf2014,Pawlik2018}, the post-starburst galaxies studied in this paper do not currently contain powerful optical AGN, due to the exclusion of bright QSO-like spectra from the sample selection \citep{Wild2010,Sell2014,Almaini2025}.
-A very small fraction may contain radio or X-ray bright AGN \citep[][Patil et al. in prep.]{Almaini2025}.
-In order for AGN to be the drivers of these outflows and the cause of the extended CGM, the AGN would need to ``flicker'' on and off for long after the starburst declines, perhaps due to instabilities driving gas into the central regions following the coalescence of the merging galaxies, or by winds from low mass stars \citep{Wild2010,Hopkins2012}. \citet{Almaini2025} argued that the number of X-ray bright AGN in post-starburst galaxies were sufficient to drive the fast outflows, given a sufficiently short duty cycle.
-Krishna et al. (submitted) also finds that powerful optical quasars are 24 times more likely to be hosted by post-starburst galaxies than a control sample of mass-matched galaxies, further strengthening the link between post-starburst galaxies and powerful AGN.
+A very small fraction may contain radio or X-ray bright AGN \citep[][Patil et al. submitted]{Almaini2025}.
+In order for AGN to be the drivers of these outflows and the cause of the extended CGM, the AGN would need to ``flicker'' on and off for long after the starburst declines, perhaps due to instabilities driving gas into the central regions following the coalescence of the merging galaxies, or by winds from low mass stars \citep{Wild2010,Hopkins2012}. \citet{Almaini2025} argued that the number of X-ray bright AGN in post-starburst galaxies were sufficient to drive the fast outflows, given a sufficiently short duty cycle. \citet{Krishna2025} also finds that powerful optical quasars are 28 times more likely to be hosted by post-starburst galaxies than a control sample of mass-matched galaxies, further strengthening the link between post-starburst galaxies and powerful AGN.
 However, the presence of a powerful AGN is generally found to ionise the gas in simulations \citep[][see below]{Hani2018,Appleby2021}, and observational clustering studies indicate that quasars destroy \mgii\ and \HI\ absorbers to comoving distances of $\sim$1\,Mpc along their lines of sight \citep{Scott2000,Wild2008}, although this effect is likely anisotropic \citep{Farina2013,Lau2018}.
 Thus, there remains no direct observational evidence that AGN are driving the outflows and some arguments against AGN as the driving mechanism.